traeok/traeok/README.md

 ### Hi there 👋

-- 🔭 Currently working on some Rust projects in my spare time
+- 🔭 Working on a Rust client-server framework in my spare time
 - 🌱 Currently learning about some machine learning concepts and algorithms
 - 📫 How to reach me: trae@trae.is
-- ⚡ Experienced with: C, C++, CSS3, HTML5, Java, JavaScript, .NET, Python, React.js, Rust
+- ⚡ Experienced with: `C, C++, CSS3, HTML5, Java, JavaScript, .NET, Python, React.js, SQL, Rust, TypeScript`